-Buying a garden shed can be a big investment.
-It makes sense to spend a little time in treating the wood when putting the shed together, ensuring that all panel ends are well protected.
+Buying a garden shed is a big investment and it makes sense to spend some time protecting the wood with a shed preserver.
 After-all, its going to have to withstand the hottest and driest of summers and the wettest and coldest of winters for as many years as possible.

 Applying a wood preservative to a garden shed helps to protect the timber against mould, algae and insect attack.
-In addition, many wood preservers also contain a small amount of wax which offers limited weather protection, helping to prevent short term ingress of moisture and water.
+In addition, many wood preservers also contain a small amount of wax which offers some limited protection against weathering including wind, rain and sun.

 Types of shed preserver

-A question often asked is are water or solvent shed preservatives best?
+A question often asked is ‘are water or solvent-based shed preservatives best?’
 Truth is that both types contain the same key preserving ingredients.
-Although solvent based wood preservers tend to have better penetration, water based preservers are more user and environmentally friendly.
-Both can be overcoated with an exterior wood oil or log cabin treatment to seal in the preservative and protect the shed structure from the effects of weathering.
+Although solvent-based wood preservers tend to have better penetration, water-based preservers are more user and environmentally friendly.
+Both can be overcoated with an exterior wood oil or log cabin treatment to seal in the preservative and protect the structure from the effects of weathering.

 What is the best wood preservative for sheds?

 So which is the best wood preservative for sheds?
-This largely depends on what type of look or finish required.
+This largely depends on what type of look or finish is required.
 To keep the shed looking natural, use a clear wood preservative and overcoat with a clear exterior wood oil or decking oil for the best protection.
-Sheds can be easily stained or coloured by using a coloured wood preservative then overcoated with a clear wood oil or clear decking oil.
+Sheds can be easily stained or coloured by using a coloured wood preservative then over-coated with a clear wood oil or clear decking oil.
 Alternatively, a clear preservative can be used then a coloured decking oil or coloured wood oil can be applied.

-If looking to paint a shed with a water-based garden paint or shed paint, take care to ensure that any wood preservative used does not contain wax, silicon or oil as these will repel the paint from the surface of the shed and prevent adhesion with the wood.
+If using a water-based shed paint or garden paint, take care to ensure that any wood preservative used does not contain wax, silicon or oil as these will potentially repel the paint from the surface of the shed and prevent adhesion with the wood.

 - Ronseal Shed and Fence Preserver: A coloured shed & fence preservative that colours, preserves and nourishes shed and fence timbers